GU-CLASP/language-and-perception/masters-projects/explainable-ai.md

 ## Goal

-Explore the knowledge captured in (multi-modal) transformer-based language models.
+Explore the knowledge captured in uni-modal or multi-modal transformer-based language models.
 Look at how different modalities are fused (information fusion) in the transformer and how does it affect the grounding of modalities into one another.
 Also, examine how this knowledge can be explained or interpreted with either purely technical methods or analysis based on insights from cognitive science and related disciplines.

 ## Background